centrahq/api-documentation/pages/06.plugins/15.klaviyo/docs.md

 ```

 [notice-box=info]
-Value of ShippingMethod field is concatinated string of ShippingService and ShippingCarrier, when ShippingService and ShippingCarrier fields are empty we use CentraShippingMethod value.
+Value of ShippingMethod field is concatenated string of ShippingService and ShippingCarrier, when ShippingService and ShippingCarrier fields are empty we use CentraShippingMethod value.
+ShippingService and ShippingCarrier fields are present when shipment has been completed - value of these fields in most cases will be available on `Shipping Update` event.
 [/notice-box]

 [notice-box=info]